 In response to an increasing demand for Color Vowel materials and training, Karen and Shirley founded English Language Training Solutions in 2011, and have been learning about what it means to run a business ever since!
 In 2012, ELTS partnered with the U.S. Department of State’s Office of English Language Programs to print and distribute the Color Vowel Chart to English teachers outside the U.S.

-Laura McIndoo, an ESL teacher at Central New Mexico University, encountered the Color Vowel Chart at a conference in 2013 and instantly recognized its potential.
+Laura McIndoo, an ESL teacher at Central New Mexico Community College, encountered the Color Vowel Chart at a conference in 2013 and instantly recognized its potential.
 With a talent for graphic design and a love of game-based learning, Laura created the spoken card game known today as Color it out!

 Color it out! was an immediate hit with learners and teachers alike.
 It attracted the attention of a friend of Karen’s in the tech industry, and a new company was born in 2016.
 With CEO Sarah Daniels at the helm, Blue Canoe combines the Color Vowel® method with patent-pending speech recognition and machine learning to provide people around the world with access to a virtual English pronunciation coach, a perfect complement to Color Vowel classroom instruction.

 All the while, our passionate community of inquisitive teachers and learners has made Color Vowel® what it is today: a wonderfully multi-modal, brain-based way of teaching that connects the spoken and written forms of English with unprecedented clarity, raising profound implications for language identity, pronunciation, vocabulary development, reading readiness, and so much more.
 Welcome to our Color Vowel Journey!

 We take the “Solutions” part of our name seriously by a problem that has underscored the teaching of English for literally centuries: namely, the gap that divides our spoken language from its written form, and gaps in teacher education that perpetuate inaccurate and inefficient instructional practices in both general education and ESL/EFL settings.

 The problem of teaching and learning English is multifaceted: